neilkale/neilkale.github.io/_pages/cv.md

 Service and leadership
 ======
-* Team manager for the 46 athletes on the men's varsity crew team.
+* Team manager for 46 athletes on the men's varsity crew team.